These bylaws first became effective on October 31 1999, having

 4.2 General Meetings and Ballots

-- At each World Vegetarian Congress a General Meeting shall be held
+- At each World Vegfest a General Meeting shall be held to discuss the current state of the vegetarian movement and IVU's role in promoting that movement.

-at least two months prior to the commencement of the meeting.
+at least one month prior to the commencement of the meeting.
 Items

 submitted on the day may be accepted at the discretion of the General